2026 Global Scholars Intensive

 Q: How many participants attend?

-A: The Instensive is by accepted application only.
+A: The Intensive is by accepted application only.
 We anticipate convening between 35 – 45 global scholars.

 Q: Where do your faculty come from?